DEALERSOCKET MASTER SERVICES AGREEMENT

 6. INTELLECTUAL PROPERTY RIGHTS

 6.1 The Products and all equipment, infrastructure, websites and other materials or deliverables provided by DealerSocket, and all Intellectual Property relating to the foregoing, will at all times remain the exclusive, sole and absolute property of DealerSocket or its licensors.
 “Intellectual Property” means technology, inventions, know-how, designs, formulae, techniques, methodologies, procedures, processes, tools, utilities, ideas, models, templates, content, photographs, audio and video clips, and other works of authorship, software, source code, algorithms, anything containing a copyright or trademark mark, user interfaces and screen designs, general purpose consulting and software tools, utilities and routines, and logic, coherence and methods of operation of systems, training methodology and materials, and any document or other materials embodying any of the foregoing, whether or not any of the same are patentable or copyrightable.
-Customer does not acquire any right, title, or interest in or to such Products, or equipment, materials and deliverables, except the limited and temporary right to use them as necessary for Customer’s access to and use of the Products.
+Customer does not acquire any right, title, or interest in or to such Products, or equipment, materials and deliverables, except the limited and temporary right to use them in accordance with these Terms as necessary for Customer’s access to and use of the Products.
 Customer must not obscure, alter or remove any DealerSocket copyright, trademark, service mark or proprietary rights notices.
 DealerSocket will exclusively own all right, title, and interest to data produced by DealerSocket’s systems and networks in the course of the delivery of the Products.

 7. LIMITATION ON LIABILITY